traildb/traildb/doc/docs/tutorial.md

 # Part II: Analyze a large TrailDB of Wikipedia edits

-Wikipedia provides a [database dump](https://dumps.wikimedia.org/enwiki/) of full edit history of all Wikipedia pages.
-This is a treasure trove of data that can be used to analyze, for instance, behavior of individual contributors and edit history of individual pages.
+Wikipedia provides a [database dump](https://dumps.wikimedia.org/enwiki/) of the full edit history of Wikipedia pages.
+This is a treasure trove of data that can be used to analyze, for instance, behavior of individual contributors or edit history of individual pages.

 We [converted the 50GB compressed dump to a TrailDB](https://github.com/traildb-python/tree/master/examples/parse_wi